Skip to main content

 Typical deliverable

-Documented risk management framework aligned to ISO 31000, including risk assessment methodology, risk appetite statement, and governance structure.
+Documented risk-management approach aligned to ISO 31000, including risk assessment methodology, decision thresholds, and governance structure.

 Security Risk Register